estephan500/galton-board/README.md

 # galton-board
-one of the lower quality Galton boards you will see
+one of the lower quality Galton boards you will see.

 SCREEENHEIGHT and SCREENWIDTH may need adjusting.